What is Pager?

 Goodwater Capital

-Goodwater Capital is a consumer technology investment firm that backs entrepreneurs aiming to create positive change, with a focus on innovative companies in financial services, retail, and healthcare.
+Goodwater Capital is a consumer tech investment firm that empowers exceptional entrepreneurs to create positive change in the world.
+They focus on investing in innovative companies across various sectors, including financial services, retail, and healthcare.

 What's next for Pager?